Considering a rollback after upgrading the Aurora cluster version using the RDS B/G Deployments feature.

 Reference URL

-We found that if we could put the service into maintenance and stop database writes, there was a way to somehow restore it.
+I've discovered that if we can put the service into maintenance and stop writing to the database, there's a way to somehow roll back the service.